razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 Eg-1: `font-size: 1rem` - It will be rendered as 16px by default.
 If the user changes their default browser font-size to 14 then it'll be rendered as 14px.

 Eg-2: `padding: 1rem` - the padding will be calculated as 16px by defualt.
-If the user changes the default brwoser font-size to 14 then the padding will be calculated as 14px.
+If the user changes the default browser font-size to 14 then the padding will be calculated as 14px.

 > 📝 Note: 1rem = 16px default in all the browsers unless the default font-size of the browser is set to anything else explicitly.